-- The notional amount of the transaction is converted into a credit equivalent amount (CEA), by multiplying the amount by the specified credit conversion factor or by applying the current exposure method; and - Under current exposure method the notional amount is multiplied by the instrument risk factor specified for exchange rate and interest rate contracts [ known as Potential Future Credit Exposure (PFCE)] - ii.
-The positive MTM [ known as Current Credit Exposure (CCE)] is then added to the PFCE as computed basis above to arrive at the Credit Equivalent Amount (CEA) [CEA=PFCE+CCE] - b) The resulting credit equivalent amount (CEA) is multiplied by the risk weight applicable to the counterparty or to the purpose for which the bank has extended finance or the type of asset, whichever is higher.
+- The notional amount of the transaction is converted into a credit equivalent amount (CEA), by multiplying the amount by the specified credit conversion factor or by applying the current exposure method; and - i.
+Under current exposure method the notional amount is multiplied by the instrument risk factor specified for exchange rate and interest rate contracts [ known as Potential Future Credit Exposure (PFCE)] - ii.
+The positive MTM [ known as Current Credit Exposure (CCE)] is then added to the PFCE as computed basis above to arrive at the Credit Equivalent Amount (CEA) [CEA=PFCE+CCE] - b) The resulting credit equivalent amount (CEA) is multiplied by the risk weight applicable to the counterparty.